dialpad/dialtone/apps/dialtone-documentation/docs/components/empty-state.md

 ```
 Title: Restricted access
 Description: Permission required.
-You can requeste access from the owner.
+You can request access from the owner.
 Action: [Cancel] [Request access]
 ```